surma/surma.dev/content/things/spreadsheet.md

 > **Note:** If writing parsers is your strength, go for it!
 Use the ambiguous phrasing to interpret the problem in a way that makes you look good!

 I’d expect that the interviewer to reply with “that’s fine!”, unless you are interviewing to work as a compiler engineer.
+But then I’d seriously question the interviewer’s choice of question here.

 ### Formulas